ddragoti/SitePoint-Mobile-Channel/Articles/MarkWong/BuildingSimpleRESTAPIForMobileApplications.md

     COMMIT;
 ```

 To confirm creating the relevant tables on the default sqlite database, type `python manage.py migrate` or `python manage.py syncdb` on older Django versions.
-Soon after that, Django will create authentication tables by default and also the empty `fishes_fish` table in a sqlite3 database.
-It will also ask if you want to create a superuser as this is the first time you run Django.
+Django will create authentication tables by default and the empty `fishes_fish` table in a sqlite3 database.
+It will ask if you want to create a superuser as this is the first time you run Django.

-If for some reason you do not get prompted to create a superuser, in the command prompt, type
+If for some reason you do not get prompted to create a superuser, in the command prompt, type:

 ```bash
 $ python manage.py createsuperuser
 ```

-and follow the instructions to create an administrator's account.
+Follow the instructions to create an administrator's account.
 Luckily Django provides a built-in admin page that lets you quickly insert and modify data.
 However, you need to activate this ability by editing the `admin.py` file inside the `fishes` folder.
 Add the following code after `from django.contrib import admin`

 ```python
     ...
     from fishes.models import Fish
     admin.site.register(Fish)
 ```

-You will use this account to log into the admin page.
-Start the development server if you have not done so with
+You will use the account we created to log into the admin page.
+Start the development server:

 ```bash
 $ python manage.py runserver
 ```

-go to 127.0.0.1:8000/admin and enter the superuser id and password.
+Open _127.0.0.1:8000/admin_ and enter the superuser id and password.
 You should see a admin page with the `Marine` list.
 Click on `Fishes` to add or modify data.
 Add some data to it.

 ![Yeay! you did it!](milestone1.png "The django admin page.
 Add some data.")

-Up to this point, you have built a working albeit plain Django website.
-I will now incorporate djangorestframework to the site by downloading and installing it from http://www.django-rest-framework.org/#installation .
+Up to this point, you have built a working, but plain Django website.
+I will now incorporate `djangorestframework` to the site by [downloading and installing it](http://www.django-rest-framework.org/#installation).
 One key thing to remember is to add `rest_framework` into the `INSTALLED_APPS` list in `marine/settings.py` and change `urls.py` to

 ```python
 from django.contrib import admin